Welcome to The Liberal Catholic Church of St Stephens International

 Ryan Cleminson

-Bishop Ryan leads The Liberal Catholic Church of St. Stephens International as Presiding Bishop and Global Diocesan Bishop.
+Bishop Ryan leads The Liberal Catholic Church of Saint Stephens International as Presiding Bishop and Global Diocesan Bishop.
 Living in South-West Wales with his husband, he campaigns on social justice and disability advocacy, engages with governments on policy, and offers pastoral care rooted in compassion and an inclusive Catholic faith that welcomes everyone.
 His ministry links parish life with wider community work.

 Monsignor & Dean